 WHAT TO EXPECT

 These stunning hot springs feature a 3-tiered cascading natural hot pool, the top one being the hottest at 34 degrees Celsius.

 I could have spent hours floating around in this crystal clear hot spring.
 The water temperature was just perfect!

 If you have an underwater GoPro camera, you’re going to want to put it to use!
 I don’t think I have ever seen a freshwater spring as transparent as the Sai Ngam.

 There is a timber seating area off to the side of the springs to hang out and change rooms/toilets are located at the gate entrance.

-BEST PLACES TO STAY IN PAI
+WHERE TO STAY IN PAI

-Pai has hundreds of accommodations to choose from, so I have narrowed it down to a few of the best places to stay in Pai to suit the needs of budget backpackers and luxury travelers.
-See the list of accommodations below that I personally recommend:
+Pai has hundreds of accommodations to choose from, so I have narrowed it down to a few of the best places to stay to suit the needs of budget backpackers, luxury travelers, and everyone in between.

 Mid Range: Rim Pai Cottage